 Subtotal: 8

-NOTE: Students in Organizational Leadership may count ECON 200 and students in Social Sciences may count SWRK 325 towards four of the remaining general education credits.
+NOTE: Each concentration includes a course which students may count towards four of the remaining general education credits.
+Organizational Leadership students may count ECON 200.
+Social Sciences students may count SWRK 325.
+Strategic Communication students may count COMM 256 Educational Foundations students may count CEP 215.

 This leaves 4-5 additional credits to fulfill the BPS general education requirement.
 Prior earned college credit will be evaluated to determine which (if any) of the above or those additional credits 4-5 credits may be counted.
 If not, the student will have to take one to two additional Gen Eds prior to graduation.
-GEND 200 can be offered in the 7-week format and will be among the recommended choices for additional Gen Ed credit if needed.

 Index

+Certificate of Undergraduate Study

+[NOTE: please place alphabetically—which would seem like between Early Childhood and General Science, but unsure if other new CUS might be there]

+equity and literacy C.U.s.

+Admission Requirements

+The certificate in Equity and Literacy is embedded into the requirements for the Bachelor of Professional Studies degree with a concentration in educational foundations.
+However, it is also open to any undergraduate student who has a minimum of 45 earned credits.

+Completion Requirement

+A 2.0 GPA in the program is required.

+Course Requirements

+Courses